Animals and Attractions

 Fire breathing, no. Magical yes!
-The first-ever Komodo dragon to call Knoxville Zoo home has made her public debut and has caused quite the komodotion!
+The first-ever Komodo dragon to call Knoxville Zoo home has caused quite the komodotion!

 Komodo dragons are vulnerable in their native range, with only an estimated 4,000 to 5,000 individuals remaining on the islands of Komodo, Rinca, Flores, Gili Motang and Gili Dasmi in the Indonesian archipelago in Southeast Asia.